Generative AI and Sales Productivity: Field Experiments in Online Retail: Study Setting, Experimental Design, and Data

-\paragraph{Product Description:} The experiment comprised five sub-experiments, each involving consumers who spoke English, Spanish, French, Portuguese, or Korean, which are among the most widely used languages on the platform.
+\paragraph{Product Description} The experiment comprised five sub-experiments, each involving consumers who spoke English, Spanish, French, Portuguese, or Korean, which are among the most widely used languages on the platform.
 All sub-experiments ran for one week in December 2023, with staggered start dates.
-GenAI was employed to create multilingual product descriptions for a predetermined product set of approximately 45,000 randomly selected platform self-sold products spanning a broad range of categories.
-On this platform, product descriptions refer to the text content in the description module of product detail pages that summarizes key features and selling points.
-According to our partner, self-sold products are primarily sourced from Chinese vendors, who typically provide image-based introductions with limited Chinese text embedded in the images.
+GenAI was employed to create multilingual, textual product descriptions for a predetermined product set of approximately 45,000 randomly selected platform self-sold products spanning a broad range of categories.\footnote{On this platform, product descriptions refer to the text content in the description module of product detail pages that summarizes key features and selling points.} According to our partner company, self-sold products are primarily sourced from Chinese vendors, who typically provide image-based product presentations with limited Chinese text embedded in the images.
 While such image-based content aligns with Chinese consumer preferences, global consumers are more accustomed to text-based descriptive bullet points, such as the “About this item” section on Amazon.
 Consequently, nearly half of the self-sold products either lack textual descriptions or contain only minimal textual information.
-During each sub-experiment period, a random subset of consumers who clicked into the product detail pages of the selected products was assigned into the experiment and evenly split to treatment and control groups, resulting in a total of approximately 5 million participants.
-Control group consumers viewed the original human-generated descriptions, whereas treatment group consumers were shown the GenAI-created descriptions on top of the original, human-created descriptions.\footnote{For products without existing human-generated descriptions, control group consumers saw no description—as was historically the case for such products, and treatment group consumers saw the GenAI-generated descriptions only.} The treatment group is expected to face lower information asymmetries because GenAI descriptions are more complete, standardized, structured, and accessible.
+During each sub-experiment period, a random subset of consumers who clicked into the product detail pages of the selected products entered the experiment and were evenly split into treatment and control groups, resulting in a total of approximately 5 million participants.
+Control group consumers viewed the original human-generated descriptions, whereas treatment group consumers were shown the GenAI-created descriptions on top of the original, human-created descriptions.\footnote{For products without existing human-generated descriptions, control group consumers saw no description—as was historically the case for such products, and treatment group consumers saw the AI-generated descriptions only.}